elywelly/cryptrack-app/README.md

 -   Insert history message to history database for each transaction to display in transaction history
 -   Wallet will be updated based on sum of all crypto

+## Further Developments

+-   Added About page
+-   Added currency options (to coins and wallet - in progress)
+-   Ability to sort by Market Price or Current Price for coins
+-   Add search function for coin by crypto name or symbol
+-   Ability for user to delete their transaction history (in progress)

 ## Credits

 Coin API data from [CoinGecko](https://www.coingecko.com/en/api/documentation)